blueriver/MuraSAML/README.md

 # README #

-This module is intended for Mura 7+.
+This module is intended as a proof of concept Mura 7+ SAML integration.

 You configure the SAML endpoints and siteid here: